subnetter/subnet-docs/versioned_docs/version-0.1.0/intro/intro.md

 The problems outlined in the previous section have been outlined by many in the discourse around digital platforms.
 However - fixing these problems is hard and requires both a major conceptual switch and nontrivial disruptive enabling technologies and products.
 :::

 Subnet is an highly-opinionated design for a platform that solves this problem.
-The platform includes a new network protocol called SNP - `The Subnet Network Protocol`, a design for how servers, clients and end-user applications communicate with each other to enable communication network services in a brand new way.
+The platform includes a new network protocol called SUB - `The Subnet Network Protocol`, a design for how servers, clients and end-user applications communicate with each other to enable communication network services in a brand new way.

 :::tip Imagine...
 Imagine a Whatsapp-like and a Twitter-like apps which are private, secure, 100% ads-free, censorship-free and tracking-free, built on top of a radically different decentralized open network infrastructure that is operating above the core Internet protocols in a scalable and highly incentive-compatible manner.